SilverKineticsIndustries/w80/README.md

   After cloning the repo for the first time, make sure you run "make init" which will create your default .env file.
 You can modify this as you choose afterwards.

-  You should create a .gitconfig file in the repo root folder and fill in all your git settins for this project.
+  You should create a .gitconfig file in the repo root folder and fill in all of your git settings for this project.
 The git/.config file has the include for the ./.gitconfig file.

   I like to use Makefiles to create simple recipies for various tasks you might do during development.
 You can see all the recipies and their explanations by running